Session 1

 This session will be conducted in the format of a fireside chat, rather than a series of formal presentations by the speakers.
 The session will proceed in an interactive manner, and the moderators will engage the audience for their intervention as much as possible.

-The participants will assess where the current state of Asian ADR stands and explore the feasibility and desirability of developing Asian models or best practices to improve upon the existing suite of services.
-Key questions for this session include: (i) whether and to what extent the ADR service providers satisfy the demand of Asian users; (ii) if not, then what are the needs and how can the gaps be addressed?
-In other words, would there be new ways to improve Asian ADR services so as to accommodate the needs of the users; and (iii) how can the size of the whole Asian ADR market be expanded?
+The participants will assess where the current state of Asian ADR stands and explore the feasibility and desirability of developing Asian models or best practices to improve the existing suite of services.
+Key questions for this session include: (i) whether, and to what extent, the ADR service providers satisfy the demand of Asian users; (ii) if not, then what are the needs and how can the gaps be addressed?
+In other words, would there be new ways to improve Asian ADR services to accommodate the needs of users?; and (iii) how can the size of the whole Asian ADR market be expanded?